Snejniy99/docker-php7.4-MSODBC/README.md

 # Docker php7.4 for MsSQLServer

 ### Sources
-Create a folder `./src` and add your file there
+Create a folder `./src` and add your app files there

 ### Run docker
 Run command: